steeleduncan/eyot/Readme.md

 }
 ```

 The `square` function does not need the `cpu` keyword as it will use no CPU dependent code.
-To iterate over a vector of numbers and print them, we use a vector literal and a `foreach` loop
+To iterate over a vector of numbers and print them, we use a vector literal and a `for` loop

 ```
 fn square(value i64) i64 {